 If you are skilled in art and design, consider developing a logo and other related graphics as part of your online brand, especially if you create your own blog.
 At a minimum, a coordinated color scheme makes everything look professional.
 When combined with great content, you are on your way to becoming a technology thought leader.

 Work with an IT Staffing Agency in St. Louis, MO!

 When you need additional advice on building a rewarding technology career, speak with the expert recruiters at Technology Partners.
-As one of the top IT staffing agencies in St. Louis, we know the companies looking for the best talent in the market.
+As one of a top IT staffing agency in St. Louis, we know the companies looking for the best talent in the market.
 Connect with us soon!